 Comment Number Comment Response H08 The proposed buffers for the shared use paths/sidewalks are not sufficient, especially in those areas.
 Better barriers are needed.
 The pedestrian and bicycle infrastructure included in the project will be built in accordance with ODOT's Multimodal Design Guide, which takes into account a broader framework of national design guidance, including the National Association of City Transportation Officials (NACTO) Urban Bikeway Design Guide, the NACTO Urban Street Design Guide, and the NACTO Transit Design Guide.
 The design of shared-use paths and sidewalks will also be in accordance with City of Cincinnati design standards.
 H09 Highways cut off communities.
 This should be burried/capped to reconnect the city ODOT and KYTC considered options for capping I-75 in Ohio.
 Once the Interstate passes over the Ohio River, it cannot descend directly into downtown Cincinnati.
 South of 5th Street, I-75 must stay elevated to cross active CSX rail lines between Pete Rose Avenue and 3rd Street.
 In addition, any design requires accommodating a complicated system of mainline and ramp movements to provide local access and continuity along I-71, I-75, and US-50.
 Depressing the roadway to support a freeway cap while meeting these geometric constraints would require steep roadway grades that would not meet design standards.
 Such steep grades would present traffic operational and safety concerns, particularly considering the high volumes of heavy truck traffic traveling through the corridor.
 Between 5th Street and Ezzard Charles Drive, there are several areas where I-75 is relatively level with the surrounding land uses.
 A freeway cap could be constructed either by leaving I-75 at the current elevation or by lowering the Interstate.
 If the existing I-75 elevation is maintained, a freeway cap would need to be constructed 20 to 30 feet over the highway to provide adequate clearance for the freeway lanes.
-Given the proximity of Western Avenue and Winchell Avenue, the freeway cap would either need to extend over these roads, or they would need to be raised up to be level with the top of the cap.
-Transitioning from the top of the highway cap back to the elevations of the surrounding land uses in a way that provides accessible and open connections east and west of I-75 would substantially increase the project's footprint beyond what is considered reasonable and would impact low-income housing, schools, parks, historic structures, commercial and industrial businesses, and local streets.
+Given the proximity of Western Avenue and Winchell Avenue, the freeway cap back to the elevations of the surrounding land uses in a way that provides accessible and open connections east and west of I-75 would substantially increase the project's footprint beyond what is considered reasonable and would impact low-income housing, schools, parks, historic structures, commercial and industrial businesses, and local streets.
 These impacts could be reduced through the extensive use of retaining walls along either I-75 or Western and Winchell Avenues.
-However, the retaining walls would render the cap inaccessible from surrounding land uses and would only serve to create an even grea
+However, the retaining walls would render the cap inaccessible from surrounding land uses and would only serve to create an even greater barrier through downtown Cincinnati and the West End neighborhood.
+Building a freeway cap by lowering I-75 would avoid the need for retaining walls; however, the